treyhunner/countdown-cli/README.rst

 -------

-Distributed under the terms of the `MIT license`_, *countdown* is free and open source software.
+Distributed under the terms of the `MIT license`_, *countdown-cli* is free and open source software.

 Issues